berlinplan/berlinplan.github.io/readme.md

 -construct massive walls beyond Germany/EU borders.
 -Prevent the production of atomic bombs in marginalized societies.

-#### What defines an equitable non-psychopathic group?
+## Does it make sense to wait for psychopaths to create a simple Voting app?

+#### Is it possible for a group of people to collectively brainstorm strategies for creating a public utility app?

+A Group for collaborate and devise strategies for developing an app that serves the public's needs,

+*Must be:*

-> A boardless association: a group with no proprietorship, absence of hierarchy, and unattractiveness to psychopaths.
+> A boardless association, without proprietorship, psychopathical and hierarchical Structures, and without attractive Positions for psychopaths.

-> A Group with no psychopathic Structures.

-#### how to explore sociopathic behavior?

-> Recognizing patterns such as the desire for popularity, pursuit of profit, claims of ownership, aspirations for celebrity status, public disclosure of identity, engagement in university lectures, YouTube presence
+> A Structure that nobody COULD have sociopathic behavior, desire for popularity, pursuit of profit, claims of ownership, aspirations for celebrity status, public disclosure of identity, engagement in university lectures, Social Media presence.

-To share your ideas or suggestions for creating the initial groups for the voting platform or changing the page's content, please send an email to the individual who introduced this page to you.
-The introducer will then provide you with instructions on how to participate.

-The group has two primary objectives: first, to devise strategies for establishing a non-psychopathic platform for conducting initial societal voting; and second, to make decisions regarding the website's content, including questions and methods for engaging and mobilizing individuals.
+> A group which has only two primary objectives:
+-first, to devise strategies for establishing a non-psychopathic platform for conducting initial societal voting;
+-second, to make decisions regarding this website's content, including questions and methods for engaging and mobilizing individuals.

 ## Homo homini lupus, "A man is a wolf to another man,"?